davesag/locaternator/README.md

 Files created are:

-* `jquery-locaternator.1.0.3.js` — the 'developer' version.
+* `jquery-locaternator.1.0.4.js` — the 'developer' version.
-* `jquery-locaternator.1.0.3.min.js` — The minified version for production use.
+* `jquery-locaternator.1.0.4.min.js` — The minified version for production use.
-* `jquery-locaternator.1.0.3.min.js.map` — The `sourcemap` file for debugging using the minified version.
+* `jquery-locaternator.1.0.4.min.js.map` — The `sourcemap` file for debugging using the minified version.

 ## Thanks

-Thanks to [freegeoip.net](http://freegeoip.net) for providing such a cool, free service.
+Thanks to [freegeoip.net](http://www.freegeoip.net) for providing such a cool, free service.
+Thanks to [geonames.org](http://www.geonames.org) for also providing such a cool free service.

 ### Important Note

-*Please don't use this utility to thrash the FreeGeoIP system*
+1. Please *don't* use this utility to thrash the FreeGeoIP system
+2. Please *register* with [geonames.org](http://www.geonames.org) before running the tests.

 #### Limits